 This page tells you about the use of chaparral by people with cancer.
 On this page, there is information about

 Chaparral is a herb that comes from the creosote bush in the western deserts of the USA.
 Native Americans in these areas have used chaparral for many years to relieve pain and inflammation.
 They also use it to treat illnesses including colds, digestive problems and cancer.
-But most research shows that chaparral isn’t safe to use to treat or prevent any medical condition.
+But most research shows that chaparral isn’t safe to use to treat or prevent any serious medical condition.
 Available scientific evidence does not support its use for the treatment of cancer in humans.

 Chaparral can cause serious side effects such as damage to your liver and kidneys.
 We don’t recommend it to treat or prevent any type of cancer.